mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/class/BaseArrayClass/README.md

 The benefit of this class is you are able to catch the events that occurs when you change the value.

-The belows are exmaple how to use this class.
+The below examples are how to use this class.

 ## Basic example